Mind the Web: The Security of Web Use Agents: Introduction

 Web-use agents represent a rapidly growing category of AI agents that automate complex browser tasks through natural language instructions.
 These agents can autonomously navigate websites, complete forms, make purchases, and perform multi-step workflows across arbitrary web interfaces on behalf of users~\cite{browser_use2024,openaioperator2025}.
 Unlike traditional automation frameworks that rely on predetermined scripts~\cite{garcia2024exploring}, web-use agents leverage large language models (LLMs) to dynamically interpret user goals and adapt to diverse website structures, making them increasingly valuable for both individual users and enterprise applications~\cite{xu2021grounding,zhou2023webarena}.

-Web-use agents perform user-defined tasks by relying on a variety of browser capabilities, which may include: navigating websites, interacting with web elements, executing JavaScript, submitting forms, and accessing authenticated sessions and the local file system~\cite{ning2025survey, browser_use2024, dobrowser2025,openaioperator2025,openoperator2024}.
-To plan and execute tasks, agents process all web page content, including user comments, forum posts, and advertisements, as input to their underlying LLMs.
-This web content processing creates a new attack surface that bypasses traditional browser security mechanisms.
-Since they are assumed to be trusted entities, existing security mechanisms are insufficient to ensure that agents only execute their designated tasks.
-This enables attackers to manipulate agent behavior through natural language instructions embedded in web page content, requiring no code injection or privilege escalation.
+Web-use agents operate with extensive browser capabilities, including navigating websites, interacting with web elements, executing JavaScript, submitting forms, and accessing authenticated sessions and local file systems~\cite{ning2025survey, browser_use2024, dobrowser2025,openaioperator2025,openoperator2024, cometbrowser}.
+To plan and execute tasks, agents process all web page content, including user comments, forum posts, and ads as inputs to their underlying LLMs.
+This creates a critical attack surface that bypasses traditional browser security mechanisms.
+As trusted entities, agents can be manipulated through natural language instructions embedded in webpage content, requiring no code injection or privilege escalation.